Arizona Pool Leagues

 SCORING

 Matches are played head-to-head: one team member plays a designated opponent from the other team.
 There are nine individual matches played in each team match.
-In 8-Ball, every individual ball is worth one point with the eight ball counting as three.
+In 8-Ball, every individual ball is worth one (1) point with the eight ball counting as three (3).
 A team can score a maximum of 90 points in a team match.
+Actually it can score more by getting a break & run and an 8-ball break but that is more the exception than the rule.
 The team scoring the most points wins the match.
 The teams are ranked in order by the match win with the tiebreaker being points scored.

 TROPHIES AND AWARDS

 Trophies, plaques or appropriate awards will be awarded to each individual on the Arizona Pool League Championship Team each session.
-Remember, the Champion is the team that wins the Citywide Tournament, not the team with the most wins at the end of the regular session.
+Remember, the Champion is the team that wins the State Championships, not the team with the most wins at the end of the regular session.

 The AZPL Team Champions’ Host Location will be awarded a team trophy to be kept on display at that location.
 Annual or seasonal awards may also be given in other categories, such as, most valuable player, most improved player, sportsmanship, and so forth.